NodeFactoryIo/vedran/README.md

 Load balancer is started by invoking **start** command.

-For example `./vedran start --auth-secret=supersecret`.
+For example `./vedran start --auth-secret=supersecret --private-key=lb-wallet-private-key`.

 You can always run vedran with `--help` flag for list of all commands `vedran --help` or for list of all options for specific command `vedran start --help`.